cbhacks/pcsx-hdbg/README.md

 Key names are taken from <https://wiki.libsdl.org/SDL_Keycode>, while button names are from the table above.
 Both key and button names are case-sensitive.

+By default, the first available joystick or gamepad input device is also used to provide input for the analog controller.
+This should be an SDL2 Game Controller-compatible controller (such as an XInput-compatible one on Windows).
+The selected controller may be changed by setting the `joyid` option in the config file, or disabled completely by setting it to `nil`.

 ## Scripting ##